trushmi/vocab/README.md

     $ pip3 install -r requirements.txt

 4. Setup shell script for environment variables by writing this in secrets.sh:

-        NOTE: don’t forget to add .gitignore file to preserve privacy

     export PASSWORD="your_password_to_gmail_here"
     export EMAIL=”your_email_to_send_reminders_to_user_here”